India: Hindu pilgrims bathe in Ganges despite COVID surge | DW | 14.01.2022

 There were 315 more deaths, bringing the country's coronavirus death toll to 485,350.

-During a coronavirus surge of April and May last year, more than 4,000 people died per day at the peak of infections.
+During a coronavirus surge in April and May last year, more than 4,000 people died per day.

 kb/sms (AFP, dpa, Reuters)